Hygroton Tablets is a brand of medicine containing the active ingredient chlortalidone.

 Tell your doctor if you are lactose intolerant.
 This medicine contains lactose.

-If you have not told your doctor about any of these things, tell him/her before you have Hygroton.
+If you have not told your doctor about any of the above, tell him/her before you start taking Hygroton 25.

 Taking other medicines